vrurg/vrurg.github.io/_posts/2023-07-19-easy-peasy-service-from-a-role.md

 Seriously.

-There reason for the yada in that snippet is to avoid a distraction from the primary purpose of the example.
+The reason for the yada in that snippet is to avoid a distraction from the primary purpose of the example.
 Here is what is going on there:

 I want `AttrX::Mooish` to do the dirty work for me.
 Eventually, what is needed is to apply the `is mooish` trait as shown above.
 But the traits are just subs.
 Therefore all is needed now is to: